pkhuong/pkhuong.github.io/source/_posts/2020-10-31-nearly-double-the-ph-bits-with-one-more-clmul.markdown

 to collision probabilities.
-Implementations might however benefit from the ability to use a fused `xor` with load from memory[^latency] to compute \\(m_i \oplus k_i\\), and feed that both into the checksum and into CLMUL for `PH`.
+Implementations might however benefit from the ability to use a fused `xor` with load from memory[^latency] to compute \\(m_i \oplus k_i\\), and feed that both into the checksum and into `CLMUL` for PH.

 [^latency]: This might also come with a small latency hit, which is unfortunate since PH-ing \\(m_n\\) is likely to be on the critical path... but one cycle doesn't seem that bad.

 Unless we're extremely unlucky (\\(m_{n - 1} = k_{n - 1}\\), with
 probability \\(2^{-2w}\\)), the long block's LRC will differ from the shorter block's.
-As long as we always xor in the same `PH` parameters when mixing the artificial LRC, the secondary hashes collide with probability at most \\(2^{-64}\\).
+As long as we always xor in the same PH parameters when mixing the artificial LRC, the secondary hashes collide with probability at most \\(2^{-64}\\).